 Instructions

-- In a small pot, add water, soy sauce, rice vinegar, sugar and Chinese five spice powder.
+- In a small pot, add water, soy sauce, dark soy sauce, vinegar, salt, sugar and Chinese five spice powder.
 Bring to boil and simmer for 10 minutes.

 - Half-fill a large pot with water and bring it to boil.
 Add a small pinch of salt.